-associated with has been linear.
-What is clear to us building best in class excellence in all three pillars (Ingredients, dairy and distribution) of our business to leverage across our domestic market place (CARICOM) as well as exporting our products to various global markets.
+It has not been our experience that either growth or the development of any company we have been associated with has been linear.
+What is clear to us is the destination.
+The journey we expect from time to time will have bumps in the road.
+In our case, we are building best in class excellence in all three pillars (Ingredients, dairy and distribution) of our business to leverage across our domestic market place (CARICOM) as well as exporting our products to various global markets.
 To do this, we have to invest in our people, our plants and our distribution platform with an absolute commitment to ensuring world class execution.
-With this commitmen, we know no matter how bumpy the road may be, we will continue to move forward to our
+With this commitment, we know no matter how bumpy the road may be, we will continue to move forward to our destination.

 On the night of October 9th, such a bump presented itself.
-The main distribution warehouse of Facey office including the customer service and the credit very epicentre of our business, had gone.
-While the fire destroyed infrastructure, we are grateful no one was of the ashes of the fire was a hardened determination warehouse space, rented new forklifts, created a new While our physical assets became ash, our people's like to thank all the employees throughout the group that went above and beyond to get us back up and running.
+The main distribution warehouse of Facey Commodity Company (100,000 square feet and over 8,000 pallets) burnt down.
+The fire eradicated 70% of our stock, the entire warehouse, and the entire office including the customer service and the credit departments.
+Literally, what was earlier that day, the very epicentre of our business, had gone.
+While the fire destroyed infrastructure, we are grateful no one was hurt.
+Three days later, Facey Commodity Co.
+Ltd was delivering products to its customers.
+What emerged out of the ashes of the fire was a hardened determination by the team to rebuild.
+In fact Facey through hard work and the commitment of the team pivoted, leased warehouse space, rented new forklifts, created a new customer service department off-site and made the October's budget!
+The fire destroyed the building with a sign saying "Facey".
+It did not destroy Facey.
+While our physical assets became ash, our people's commitment was forged into steel.
+The intangible of Facey's excellence, its people, were fireproof.
+I would like to thank all the employees throughout the group that went above and beyond to get us back up and running.
 I would also like to thank all the people from all corners of society and the world, including competitors, who reached out to help.
 I am truly grateful for all the goodwill that was extended to us.
 Thank you.

-On the night of October 9th,

-such a bump presented

-itself.
-The main distribution

-warehouse of Facey Commodity
+On the night of October 9th, such a bump presented itself.
+The main distribution warehouse of Facey Commodity Company....burnt down.

-Company....burnt down.